Make time to make something

 Schedule: Saturdays | Oct 18 - Nov 22 | 10 am - 12 pm | 6 Weeks | Ages 18+

 Celebrate the season of gratitude by crafting ceramics that reflect personal stories, harvest symbolism, and autumnal warmth.
-In this beginner-friendly class for adults, participants will explore hand-building techniquesβslab, coil, and pinchβwhile creating meaningful pieces inspired by Thanksgiving traditions and reflective storytelling.
+In this beginner-friendly class for adults, participants will explore hand-building techniques—slab, coil, and pinch—while creating meaningful pieces inspired by Thanksgiving traditions and reflective storytelling.
 Think textured gratitude tiles, sculptural harvest totems, and cornucopia-inspired vessels that honor abundance, connection, and seasonal charm.

 Participants will learn: